UN official warns of escalating Libyan war citing foreigners

 The top U.N. official in Libya is warning that the war in the north African country will “intensify, broaden and deepen” because of increasing foreign intervention and the massive influx of weapons, military equipment and mercenaries to both sides

-UNITED NATIONS -- The top U.N. official in Libya warned Tuesday that the war in the north African country will “intensify, broaden and deepen” because of increasing foreign intervention and the massive influx of weapons, military equipment and mercenaries to both sides.
+UNITED NATIONS -- The top U.N. official in Libya warned Tuesday that the war in the North African country will “intensify, broaden and deepen” because of increasing foreign intervention and the influx of weapons, military equipment and mercenaries to both sides.

 Acting U.N. special envoy Stephanie Williams said the escalation will have “devastating consequences for the Libyan people” who are “getting lost in the mix, their voices crowded out.”